chef-boneyard/chef-rfc/new/sign-v1.3.md

 ## Background

-The Chef Server currently supports 3 different signing protocols: v1.0, v1.1,and v1.2.
+The Chef Server currently supports 3 different signing protocols: v1.0, v1.1, and v1.2.
 All of these protocols use a RSA private key to sign a message, which is verified by the server using the public key.
 Once a signature is created and Base64 encoded, it is broken up into lines of no more than 60 characters and placed into the `X-Ops-Authorization-1`, `X-Ops-Authorization-2`, ..., `X-Ops-Authorization-N` headers.

 ### Signing Protocol v1.0
 Signing protocol v1.0 signs the following message: